ast-grep/ast-grep.github.io/website/guide/rewrite-code.md

 :::

 ## Supported `transformation`
 We have several different transformations available now.
-Please check out [ast-grep#436](https://github.com/ast-grep/ast-grep/issues/436) for more details.
+Please check out [transformation reference](/reference/yaml/transformation.html) for more details.

 * `replace`: Use a regular expression to replace the text in a meta-variable with a new text.
 * `substring`: Create a new string by cutting off leading and trailing characters.